-To be deductable, tax law requires, business expenses to be ordinary (common and accepted in your trade or business) and necessary (helpful and appropriate for your trade or business).
+To be deductible, tax law requires, business expenses to be ordinary (common and accepted in your trade or business) and necessary (helpful and appropriate for your trade or business).
 They also emphasize how important it is to keep the expenses you deduct as a business separate from your personal expenses (as a business owner), capital expenses, and any expenses that go toward the goods you sell (your cost of goods sold).

-In a previous article, we weeded through the IRS's website (as well as others) and to put together a list of 92 tax deductions every small business should know about (and 11 things that you definitely shouldn't try to deduct).
+In a previous article, we weeded through the IRS's website (as well as others) to put together a list of 92 tax deductions every small business should know about (and 11 things that you definitely shouldn't try to deduct).
 That is a great place to start and see what relates back to your business.

 What you need in order to take deductions